 How are the school’s resources allocated and matched to children’s SEND needs?

-- The SENDCo advises the Acting Headteacher which targeted support interventions should run throughout the school to best meet the needs of a child.
+- The SENDCo advises the Head of Primary Academy which targeted support interventions should run throughout the school to best meet the needs of a child.

 - Enhanced adult support may be offered to support a child if their needs deem this appropriate.